|Date Opened||3/28/2021 9:30:00 PM|

 Education and Experience:

-Five years of recent, full-time, paid, professional-level experience in a senior management position with responsibility for corporate/entity-wide business operations of an organization employing a minimum of 250 employees.
-Qualifying experience must have included responsibility for at least two line functions such as facilities management and construction, finance, human resources, information technology, and purchasing and contracts.
+A. A master’s degree from a recognized college or university with a major in business administration, public administration, finance, economics, or a related field AND five years of recent, full-time, paid, professional-level experience in a senior management position with responsibility for corporate/entity wide business operations of an organization employing a minimum of 250 employees.
+Qualifying experience must have included responsibility for at least two of the following line functions: finance, facilities management and construction, human resources, information technology, or purchasing and contracts.
+A minimum of two years of the required experience must have been in the line function of finance, facilities management and construction, or purchasing and contracts.
 Experience must have also included the supervision of staff, which included professional-level employees.
 Experience with a public educational institution is desirable.

 A valid Class “C” California driver's license must be obtained within 10 days of establishing residency in the State of California.